Inist-CNRS/ezmaster/README.md

 docker-compose up -d

 # then ezmaster is listening at http://<Your ezmaster server IP>:35268
+# and publicly available on http://ezmaster.lod-test.istex.fr (protected by login/pwd)
 # and the instances can be accessed at http://<tech-name>.lod-test.istex.fr
 ```